HarryAhnHS/tictactoe/README.md

 # tictactoe
-TOP - Tic Tac Toe with AI Minimax Algorithm
+Here is a Tic Tac Toe Interactive Game with PvP and PvAI modes (random, easy, medium, hard, impossible) using AI Minimax Algorithm